A Modern Hero: Plot

 In his quest for financial and social success, Pierre Americanizes his name to "Paul Rader" and becomes Flint's partner, driving Henry to go his own way.
-On the way to the country club, Paul proposes to Flint's daughter, Hazel (Dorothy Burgess), more to further his own ambitions than for love.
+On the way to the country club, Paul proposes to Flint's daughter, Hazel, more to further his own ambitions than for love.
 At the club, a young boy offers to caddy for him, and Paul discovers that the boy is his son, Pierre Croy.

 Now married but childless, Paul offers to adopt Pierre.
 Joanna flatly refuses, but she allows Paul to finance Pierre's education at an elite boarding school when Pierre is older.
 She worries that Paul may spoil his son, who is still unaware of his parentage.

-In 1922, Paul escorts Pierre to school and stops in New York City, where he begins an affair with yet another wealthy woman, Lady Claire Benston (Verree Teasdale).
+In 1922, Paul escorts Pierre to school and stops in New York City, where he begins an affair with yet another wealthy woman, Lady Claire Benston.
 Yearning for complete financial independence from Flint, Paul entrusts his entire fortune to a stock speculator.
 Pierre, now a young man, spends Christmas in New York with Paul and comes home drunk after a night on the town.
 Warning Pierre about the dangers of drinking “when it is in your blood”, Paul reveals that he is his father.
 The two look forward to a future in business together.
 Meanwhile, a distraught Hazel finds Paul's will leaving everything to his son.

 It all comes crashing down.
 The stock speculator, a swindler, vanishes.
 Lady Benston wants nothing further to do with Paul, calling him a peasant.
 Pierre is killed driving a new car given him by his father.
 When he brings Pierre's body to the grieving family, Joanna refuses to shake his hand.
 Paul leaves Hazel, who cries that she's glad Pierre is dead.
 Ruined and heartsick, Paul seeks out his mother.
 Though she is old and living in near-poverty, she tells him that he is free of his father's blood; he has finally learned what is real.
 They can make a fresh start in Europe.
 Paul kneels, saying, "Maybe some day, I'll be worthy of you."